 Driving around town is a difficult and often dangerous task.
 Especially if you take your eyes away from the road to peer at a screen instead.
 Radio is an effective advertising medium because it’s 100% audio-based.
 The advertiser’s message can resonate in the consumer’s ears with proper voice acting, sound design, and copy.

 A radio ad is cost-efficient, targeted, easy to track, and extremely effective if done properly.
 There are many reasons why you or any business owner should use radio as a platform in an advertising campaign.

 Radio is Tough

 Radio has been around for years and is unlikely to disappear anytime soon.
-Video did not, in fact, kill the radio star.
-With the creation of television in the 1950s, it was predicted that radio would soon be a fossil in the media world, but radio only adapted to retain its large audience.
+The video did not, in fact, kill the radio star.
+With the creation of television in the 1950s, it was predicted that radio would soon be a fossil in the media world.
+But radio only adapted to retain its large audience.
 As cleaner stereo FM radio became a thing in the early ’70s, radio never lost its touch.
 Today, many radio stations have used the power of social media and app-driven technology to complement their programs.
 Radio is a tough cookie that will not crumble as technology evolves.

 Radio stations are never cookie-cutter.
-There are many different formats and genres of music that appeal to specific demographics so you can find the perfect home for your ad spot.
-From country, alternative rock, classic rock, hip hop, and R&B, jazz, oldies, talk stations, spots, pop, and so on, there is a station that reaches your target demographic.
+There are many different formats and genres of music that appeal to specific demographics.
+So you can find the perfect home for your ad spot.
+From country, alternative rock, classic rock, hip hop, R&B, jazz, oldies, talk stations, spots, pop, and so on, there is a station that reaches your target demographic.